Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 As you dive deeper into the hemp world, you may encounter terms like cannabis strains, sativa, indica, or hybrid.
-There’s a lot to know about this powerful plant, and we’re here to help educate you about the ins and outs of indica vs. sativa so you can make informed decisions about what you’re consuming on your wellness journey.
+There’s a lot to know about this powerful plant, and we’re here to help educate you about the ins and outs of indica and sativa so you can make informed decisions about what you’re consuming on your wellness journey.

 Some of the things we’ll touch on in this article are:

 There’s no “right way” to consume the different stains.
 It’s all about understanding the differences between the indica vs. sativa leaf so your approach to the plant is more well-rounded.
 You may be surprised to know that those terms don’t actually determine the effects, and are rooted in botany — the cannabinoid makeup and terpenes are what determine the effects of the strain.

 If you’re ready to learn more about indica vs. sativa effects, keep reading.

-When referring to indica vs. sativa leaf, people often mean the kinds that have a THC content above the federal legal limits.
-This is a narrow view of cannabis and hemp because products ranging from cannabidiol to any other hemp-derived product also comes from a specific strain.
+When referring to indica plants and sativa leaf, people often mean the kinds that have a THC content above the federal legal limits.
+This is a narrow view of cannabis strains and hemp because products ranging from cannabidiol to any other hemp-derived product also come from a specific strain.

-Now that you know a little about the origins of these types of hemp, let’s take a look at the indica effects, sativa effects, and their differences.
+Now that you know a little about the origins of these types of hemp, let’s take a look at the indica effects, sativa strains effects, and their differences.